discord/discord-rpc/README.md

 | `ENABLE_IO_THREAD` | `ON` | When enabled, we start up a thread to do io processing, if disabled you should call `Discord_UpdateConnection` yourself.
 | `BUILD_DYNAMIC_LIB` | `OFF` | Build library as a DLL

+You can also try the `build.py` script for an easy compile for whatever OS you are on.

 ## Sample: send-presence

 This is a text adventure "game" that inits/deinits the connection to Discord, and sends a presence